gregpriday/copy-tree/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/gregpriday/copy-tree/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/gregpriday/copy-tree/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/gregpriday/copy-tree.svg?style=flat-square)](https://packagist.org/packages/gregpriday/copy-tree)

-This command line tool allows you to copy the entire structure of a directory, including file contents, to your clipboard.
-This is particularly useful for quickly sharing the contents and structure of your files in a readable format, such as during code reviews or collaborative debugging sessions.
+This command line tool allows you to copy the entire structure of a directory or GitHub repository, including file contents, to your clipboard.
+This is particularly useful for quickly sharing the contents and structure of your files in a readable format, such as during code reviews, collaborative debugging sessions, or when working with AI assistants.

 ## Features

-- Copy directory structure and file contents to clipboard, ready to paste into chatbots like [Claude](https://claude.ai/) or [ChatGPT](https://chatgpt.com/).
+- Copy directory structure and file contents to clipboard, ready to paste into chatbots like [Claude](https://claude.ai/) or [ChatGPT](https://chatgpt.com/)
+- Support for copying directly from GitHub repositories using URLs
-- Flexible ruleset system for including/excluding files.
+- Flexible ruleset system for including/excluding files
-- Support for multiple rulesets to target different parts of your project.
+- Support for multiple rulesets to target different parts of your project
-- Support for custom, predefined, and auto-detected rulesets.
+- Support for custom, predefined, and auto-detected rulesets
-- Output to clipboard, console, or file.
+- Output to clipboard, console, or file
-- Cross-platform support (Linux, macOS, Windows).
+- Cross-platform support (Linux, macOS, Windows)

 ## Quick Start